mvarnagiris/compose-navigation/README.md

     Router<AppRoute>(start = SplashRoute) { currentRoute ->
         // this lambda has this signature: BackStack<AppRoute>.(Route<AppRoute>) -> Unit
         // this is BackStack<AppRoute>.
 So you can call BackStack methods easily like push(...), pop(), etc.
-        // currentRoute is Route<AppRoute> that contains current AppRoute as data and other metadata like index and back stack identifier when (val route = currentRoute.data) {
+        // currentRoute is Route<AppRoute> that contains current AppRoute as data and other metadata like back stack identifier when (val route = currentRoute.data) {
             SplashRoute -> SplashScreen(onInitialized = { replace(HomeRoute) })
             HomeRoute -> HomeScreen(onDetailsSelected = { id -> push(DetailsRoute(id)) })